-Program Academic Admission Requirements Addiction Studies Certificate, Addiction Studies Diploma - Aboriginal Focus, Child and Youth Care Diploma, Disability Studies Certificate, Disability Studies Diploma, Early Learning and Child Care Certificate, Early Learning and Child Care Diploma, Education Assistant Certificate, Fetal Alcohol Spectrum Disorder Education Certificate, Justice Studies Diploma Credit in English 30-1 or 65% in English 30-2 or equivalent OR: Successful completion of all five tests that make up the the General Educational Development (GED) with a minimum score in the following sections: Language Arts: Reading and Writing 520 minimum standard score OR: Satisfactory results on the Bow Valley College Admission Test Health and Human Services Management Post-Diploma Certificate Diploma or degree in health or human services (equivalencies will be considered on a case-by-case basis) Social Work Diploma 60% in English 30-1 or equivalent AND: Completed a minimum of 100 voluntary and/or paid hours in the human services field.
+Program Academic Admission Requirements Addiction Studies Certificate, Addiction Studies Diploma - Aboriginal Focus, Child and Youth Care Diploma, Disability Studies Certificate, Disability Studies Diploma, Early Childhood Education and Development Certificate, Early Childhood Education and Development Diploma, Education Assistant Certificate, Fetal Alcohol Spectrum Disorder Education Certificate, Justice Studies Diploma Credit in English Language Arts 30-1 or 65% in English Language Arts 30-2 or equivalent OR: Successful completion of all five tests that make up the the General Educational Development (GED) with a minimum score in the following sections: Interpreting Literature and Art: 520 minimum standard score Writing Skills: 520 minimum standard score OR: Satisfactory results on the Bow Valley College Admission Test Health and Human Services Management Post-Diploma Certificate Diploma or degree in health or human services (equivalencies will be considered on a case-by-case basis) Social Work Diploma 60% in English 30-1 or equivalent AND: Completed a minimum of 100 voluntary and/or paid hours in the human services field.
 Documentary evidence required (such as a letter from the employing agency).
 Official letter on letterhead signed by a supervisor, including their contact information Applicant's role/job title Total number of hours worked or volunteered A detailed description of the applicant's responsibilities and the level of interaction they had with clients, their families, and/or the general public All letters are reviewed on a case by case basis.
 The College does not accept Record of Employment documentation in lieu of an official reference letter.